EricJFisher/BGSBuddy/README.md

 # BGSBuddy

-BGS buddy is a simple application for generating an Elite Dangerous Back Ground Situation Report.
+BGS buddy is a simple application for generating an Elite Dangerous Back Ground Situation Reports.

+# Situation Report

+Generates a situation report based on the faction entered into the settings while omitting any systems added to the "offlimits" list.

 ![Sample Report](https://github.com/EricJFisher/BGSBuddy/blob/master/SampleReport.PNG)